dringsing/learngit/readme.txt

-Git is a version control systesm.
+Git is a distributed version control systesm.
 Git is a free softwave.